Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 If you use the scripts or models provided in this repository, please cite the associated study:

-Fritz, Dominik; 2026; Bachelor Thesis; Neural Mechanisms of Social Fear Extinction in Mice: Role of Lateral Septal CRF Signaling and State-Dependent c-Fos Brain Mapping.
+Fritz, Dominik (2026). *Bachelor Thesis: Neural Mechanisms of Social Fear Extinction in Mice*.

 ---